In Europe, the Only Choice Is Right or Far-Right

 A healthy economic climate in Europe and the United States has proved to be even more auspicious for populism than times of economic crisis, and economic growth has further undermined the left.
 That’s because politicians have recognized that during periods of economic prosperity, they can bolster their support primarily by resorting to identity politics, rather than focusing on social policies.
 Right-wing views seem more credible to voters than an altruistic approach.
 The new political trend, which has engulfed almost all of Europe, is the narrowing of the political spectrum into right and populist right.

-The recent election in Hungary, in which the winners were two right-wing parties Fidesz and Jobbik (one more populist than the other), is merely the latest example.
+The recent election in Hungary, in which the winners were two right-wing parties (Fidesz and Jobbik — one more populist than the other), is merely the latest example.
 The right vs. populist right division is also present in Poland, the Czech Republic, Austria, Spain, and the Netherlands — and it is currently threatening to become the norm in the most important democracies in the European Union: Italy, France, and Germany.

 In Italy’s general election in March, the big winner was the populist Five Star Movement, which is in the process of forming a coalition with the anti-immigration Lega party.
 Former Prime Minister Matteo Renzi’s Democratic Party, meanwhile, is on the verge of breaking apart.
 The Italian left has never been in such dire straits.